-- 7.24.1 When the contractor believes his work is completed, he shall submit the Certificate of Final Completion (SE-560) to the A/E and request a final inspection.
-Upon receipt of the SE-560, the A/E will: - A. Survey the work to verify that the project is ready for final inspection; - B. If they disagree with the contractor's assessment of the status of the project, notify the contractor accordingly; - C. If they agree with the contractor's assessment of the status of the project, schedule a final completion inspection with the Agency and contractor. - 7.24.2 The A/E will perform the final completion inspection, along with those attending the inspection and, if the results are acceptable, the A/E and Agency will sign the SE-560 and declare that the project is finally complete.
+- 7.24.1 When the Contractor believes his work is totally complete, he shall submit the Certificate of Final Completion (SE-560) to the A/E and request a final inspection.
+This should be no later than the time allowed on the SE-550, Certificate of Substantial Completion.
+Upon receipt of the SE-560, the A/E will: - A. Survey the work to verify that the project is ready for final inspection; - B. If they disagree with the Contractor's assessment of the status of the project, notify the Contractor accordingly; - C. If they agree with the Contractor's assessment of the status of the project, schedule a final completion inspection with the Agency and Contractor. - 7.24.2 The A/E will perform the final completion inspection, along with those attending the inspection and, if the results are acceptable, the A/E and Agency will sign the SE-560 and declare that the project is finally complete.